kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - This is for a play I did which included T. Hedren at Barnsdall Theatre, which is a cool location because it was also next to the famous [Hollyhock house](https://en.wikipedia.org/wiki/Hollyhock_House).
 T's daughter, M. Griffith, came to our play.
 We didn't end up using this specific design because we didn't have the time or the budget.
 My roommate at the time once told a cinematographer that I spent my time at home drawing tonnes of these.
 I was very dedicated to my craft.
 You use templates for certain instruments; the most common are the fresnels and Source-4s, and for backlighting, parcans.
-For parcans, you can determine the diameter by dividing by 8, so like, a parcan-64 is 8 diameters, etc.
+For parcans, you can determine the diameter by dividing by 8, so like, a parcan-64 is 8" in diameter, a parcan 56 is 7" in diameter, etc. At one time, I knew gel colours by heart, based on their Manufacturer number, and owned a bunch of swatches.
+I was also gifted a pair of gaffer's glasses one year.

 ## Art (Sculpture, Painting, Drawing, Digital, 3D Modelling, CAD, beginnings of programming...)